axtgr/dozen/README.md

 ## API

-### dozen(options?: Options): Instance
+### `dozen(options?: Options): Instance`

-Creates an instance of Dozen with the default preset.
+Creates an instance of Dozen with the default preset merged with the given options.

 ### Instance